lvetech/ALT/README.md

 **Example ALT systems**

-In one implementation of the ALT technology that we will describe here the light source element is the infrared light projector of a Microsoft Kinect for Xbox 360 system, the computing element is a Raspberry Pi single-board computer, and the video camera element is a Pi NoIR camera.
+In one implementation of the ALT technology that we will describe here, the light source element is the infrared light projector of a Microsoft Kinect for Xbox 360 system, the computing element is a Raspberry Pi single-board computer, and the video camera element is a Pi NoIR camera.
 Both the Kinect system and the Pi NoIR camera are connected to and controlled by the Raspberry Pi single-board computer.

 ALT data that capture heartbeats and respiration of a person are obtained in this system in the following way: